Toasted bread stacked with all sorts of glorious things — who doesn’t love that? Here are some of the best restaurants for sandwiches in Shanghai.

 The sandwiches are fantastic though, so go go go.
 There are plenty of new sandwiches on the menu, including limited specials.
 From previous visits, my favorite is still the Green Eggs & Ham (¥55), made with chunky egg salad, slices of Cola-smoked ham, a heavy spread of fresh, garlicky pesto, and cheddar.

 The Molten Oppa Love (¥55) lives up to its name and oozes with cheesy goodness, accentuated with the zing of kimchi.
-Great Balls of Fire (¥55), the meatball sub, and the Big Girl (¥85) with house smoked and cured pastrami and ham are also excellent.
+Great Balls of Fire (¥55), the meatball sub, and the Big Girl (¥85) with house smoked and cured pastrami and ham are also must-orders.

-Yo… there are so many places with excellent sammies.
+There are so many places with excellent sammies.
 If you have a recommendation, please leave a comment below!